Any updates made to profile expertise areas on 1/19 will need to be resubmitted. Sorry for the inconvenience.

-Dr. He's primary research and teaching interests include the application of advanced control theory to the analysis and control of neuromuscular systems for posture and movement, implantable neural interface technology, cortical and spinal cord recording and stimulation for sensorimotor adaptation and control with application to advanced and smart prosthetics, application of robotics and virtual reality research to neural rehabilitation and prosthetic devices.
+Professor He is a retired faculty member of electrical engineering in the Ira A. Fulton School of Engineering.
+His primary research and teaching interests include the application of advanced control theory to the analysis and control of neuromuscular systems for posture and movement, implantable neural interface technology, cortical and spinal cord recording and stimulation for sensorimotor adaptation and control with application to advanced and smart prosthetics, application of robotics and virtual reality research to neural rehabilitation and prosthetic devices.
 He has obtained funding for and directed many major interdisciplinary research projects, sponsored by NIH, NSF, DARPA and other funding sources for over $20 million.

-Neural interface technologies for neuroprosthetics, Rehabilitation robotics for stroke or spinal cord injury, Learning and adaptation in neuromuscular control systems
+Neural interface technologies for neuroprosthetics.
+Rehabilitation robotics for stroke or spinal cord injury.
+Learning and adaptation in neuromuscular control systems.